rtonata88/car-rental/README.md

 - PostgresSQL
 - Tailwind CSS

+## Kanban board

+- For do this project we organized using this [Kanban board](https://github.com/rtonata88/car-rental/projects/1)
+- Link of the [screenshot](https://user-images.githubusercontent.com/18032597/169875222-97c8fc5a-6eb6-4372-9f39-f422a490c058.png) of the initial state of our Kanban board.
+- This project was developed by three people.

 ## Getting Started

 To get a local copy up and running follow the steps below.